nerdyjan/typo3-janolawservice/Documentation/Index.rst

 **Version History of the TYPO3 Extension**

+3.0 Support of TYPO3 11 and TYPO3 12, after updates please refresh the caches!

 2.0 Support of TYPO3 10 and TYPO3 11, for updates please update the database structure!

 1.2.
 Support of TYPO3 7, TYPO3 8 and TYPO3 9